the-whiteboard/the-whiteboard.github.io/_posts/2016-11-01-learn-a-new-language.markdown

 see it looking like COBOL in another 10 years - I'll still know it.

-I've seen C programmers unceremoniously dropped into hundreds of thousands of line of Java code and try to write code where method is static.
+I've seen C programmers unceremoniously dropped into hundreds of thousands of line of Java code and try to write code where every method is static.
 I've seen COBOL programmers told to port their code to Java and write what amounts to COBOL in Java.
 The C coder found a job supporting some embedded code, and the COBOL coder learned